MinghuiChen43/awesome-deep-phenomena/README.md

 # Awesome Deep Phenomena [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

 Our understanding of modern neural networks lags behind their practical successes.
 This growing gap poses a challenge to the pace of progress in machine learning because fewer pillars of knowledge are available to designers of models and algorithms [(Hanie Sedghi)](https://odsc.com/speakers/understanding-deep-learning-phenomena/).
-Inspired by the [ICML 2019 workshop Identifying and Understanding Deep Learning Phenomena](http://deep-phenomena.org/), I collect papers which present interesting empirical study and insight into the nature of deep learning.
+Inspired by the [ICML 2019 workshop Identifying and Understanding Deep Learning Phenomena](http://deep-phenomena.org/), I collect papers and related resources which present interesting empirical study and insight into the nature of deep learning.

-## Table of Contents
+# Table of Contents

 - [Empirical Study](#empirical-study)
 - [Neural Collapse](#neural-collapse)